mondele/btt-writer-docs/docs/dPublish.rst

 **What Happens After Text is Approved?**

-When the Request to Publish is approved, the text is made available on unfoldingword.org for online viewing, as a downloadable, print-ready PDF, and it appears in the unfoldingWord app.
+When the Request to Publish is approved, the text is made available on https://bibleineverylanguage.org/translations/ for online viewing, as a downloadable, print-ready PDF.

 **Can Text Be Changed After Level 3 Checking?**